python-rope/ropemacs/README.txt

 C-u 3 M-/     xbb
 ============  ==========  =======================

-You can use ``rope-completions`` lisp function to get the list of completions.
+Note that minibuffer completions are shown by pressing tab key at the completion prompt.
+Also you can use ``rope-completions`` lisp function to get the list of completions.

 Finding Occurrences